Houston, Texas 77002-5096

 My Perspective

-I enjoy focusing on all types of heavyweight litigation.
+I focus on all types of heavyweight litigation for plaintiffs and defendants and have secured $450 million in settlements in a False Claims Act case, obtained the voluntary dismissal of a $300 million fraud case, and won multiple $30+ million trial and arbitration awards.
 I bring a can-do attitude and a work ethic that never quits.
-My clients describe me as "a passionate advocate," "a skilled tactician," and "meticulous" in my preparation.
+My clients describe me as “a passionate advocate,” “a skilled tactician,” and “meticulous” in my preparation.

 I've been fortunate enough to catch the attention of others.

-- This year I was elected as President of the Federal Bar Association's Southern District of Texas Chapter, which serves federal practioners and the federal judiciary in all seven divisions of the Southern District of Texas.
+• In 2013, I was elected as President of the Federal Bar Association’s Southern District of Texas Chapter, which serves federal practitioners and the federal judiciary in all seven divisions of the Southern District of Texas.

-I am also humbled that recognition has come from outside the courthouse.
-Most recently, the Houston Astros honored me with the title “Hometown Hero” for April 2012.
+The Houston Astros honored me with the title “Hometown Hero” and a ceremonial first pitch.
 Given to one Houston-area citizen each month during the Major League Baseball season, this award recognizes those who have “gone over and beyond and performed extraordinary acts within their communities.”
-Winning this award was memorable enough, but trotting out to the mound at Minute Maid Park with my five-year-old son to throw out the ceremonial first pitch – an iffy strike – made the experience all the more special.
+And about that ceremonial first pitch?
+An iffy strike.

 Values